-It was extremely rewarding, creating this nourishment for my babies each day, and really helped me feel an important connection to them even when I couldn’t physically be with them.
+It was extremely rewarding, creating this nourishment for my babies each day.
+Also, it really helped me feel an important connection to them even when I couldn’t physically be with them.
 But it was also exhausting, logistically challenging and maddening at times.
-It was hard work.
+In short, pumping was hard work.

 I recognize I was extremely lucky as far as these things go.
 I was able to have a pump at home and one at work, so I didn’t need to worry about lugging the machinery back and forth.
 I had extra sets of pump parts, so I didn’t have to wash them throughout the day.
 I had an office with a closed door.
 And I had an understanding boss, who didn’t question the year’s worth of 30-minute “Holds” I put on my Outlook calendar.
 Those were pretty great conditions compared to what some women endure while pumping at work.

 Pumping in trains required a certain amount of coordination and balance.
-They rocked back and forth as I tried to hold the pump still in a not-exactly-sterile Amtrak bathroom.
+They rocked back and forth, as I tried to hold the pump still in a not-exactly-sterile Amtrak bathroom.
+(MAN do I wish the Freemie had existed back then!)
 Scalding milk in a bottle warmer when hot water could come lurching out at you any minute was hilarious only in retrospect.

 By the time my kiddos each passed the year mark, I was pretty ready to be done with my pumping adventures.
 Still, there was one last hurrah.
 On my final work trip while pumping, I attended a meeting in a building that required me to put my pump through the conveyor belt at security.
 The guard spent more time inspecting it than usual.
 Gleeful that I was at the end of my long pumping run, I declared cheerfully, “THIS is the last time I’ll be bringing this pump into this building!”
 The guard misunderstood my intent, though, hearing my comment as accusatory instead of revelatory.
 She profusely apologized, “It’s fine, it’s fine!
 You can bring the pump anytime you need to, ma’am!”
 Another awkward pumping moment.